zoe4everyang/risc_game/README.md

 ## 1. Project Info

 The Java RISK Game Project is a five-person team project based on Java to replicate the classic strategy game RISK.
-The project implements the core functions and game rules of the original RISK game through the Java language, while optimizing the game experience and providing a user-friendly interface.
+The project implements the core functions and game rules of the original RISK game through the Java language, while optimizing the game experience and providing a user-friListly interface.
 This project can be used as a practical case study for learning Java language programming, object-oriented programming, and game development.